giorgiosironi/phpunit-selenium/README.md

 - PHPUnit 4.8, 5.x

 The current mainline of this package is 3.x, which supports PHPUnit 5.x.
+This version is only compatible with PHP 5.6 and PHP 7.

 The second supported line is 2.x, which supports PHPUnit >= 4.8 instead.